Foods That Worsen Prostate Symptoms -- And What to Eat Instead

 Where Supplements Fit Into Dietary Strategies

 Supplements are best viewed as nutritional reinforcement rather than replacements for dietary habits.
-Ingredients like beta-sitosterol and pumpkin seed extract have been studied for their role in urinary flow and prostate comfort when used alongside a cleaner diet.
+Ingredients like beta-sitosterol and saw palmetto have been studied for their role in urinary flow and prostate comfort when used alongside a cleaner diet.

 Formulas such as Fluxactive Complete are designed to complement dietary improvements by supporting inflammation balance, prostate comfort, and nutrient consistency.
 Reviewing the best prostate supplements can help narrow down options that align with a dietary-first approach.